OfficeDev/office-js-docs-pr/docs/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md

-# Create a network shared folder catalog for task pane and content add-ins
+# Sideload Office Add-ins for testing

-A shared folder catalog provides a way to publish the manifests for task pane and content Office Add-ins to a network file share.
-Users can then get add-ins by specifying this file share as a trusted catalog, using the steps in the following procedure.
+You can install an Office Add-in for testing in an Office client running on Windows by using a shared folder catalog to publish the manifest to a network file share.

-The manifest file is an XML file that enables you to declaratively describe how your add-in should be activated when an end user installs and uses it with Office documents and applications.
-For more information, see [Office Add-ins XML manifest](../../docs/overview/add-in-manifests.md).
+>**Note:** To test an Office Add-in in Office Online, see [Sideload Office Add-ins in Office Online for testing](sideload-office-add-ins-for-testing.md).
+To test an add-in on an IPad or Mac, see [Sideload Office Add-ins on iPad and Mac for testing](sideload-an-office-add-in-on-ipad-and-mac.md ).
+To test an Outlook add-in, see [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md ).

-The manifest file is the only file that you should deploy to the shared folder catalog.
+Deploy only the manifest file to the shared folder catalog.
 Deploy the web application itself to a web server and specify the URL in the  **SourceLocation** element of the manifest file.

  >**Important:**  To help make add-ins that access external data and services more secure, your add-in should use a secure protocol such as Hypertext Transfer Protocol Secure (HTTPS) to connect to external data and services.
 You must use HTTPS if your add-in uses add-in commands.